Surfnerd Short Icon

 Getting to the waves can take a bit of effort—a 30-minute paddle from the shore or a short boat ride, especially when the swell is up.
 The current can get pretty strong, so paddling back can be tough.
 Crowds can be light when it’s smaller but watch out for pro surfers showing up during the good swells or the annual WSL event.
 The vibe in the water can be pretty laid-back if you respect the locals; just know that they don’t take kindly to anyone who doesn’t.
 Teahupo'o is one of those spots where every ride feels intense and short, but trust us, the adrenaline rush is worth it.

-Surf reports nearby Teahupoo
+Surf reports and surf forecasts nearby Teahupoo